ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 - **Ongoing Communication with Stakeholders**: Maintain open communication with teams responsible for remediation, ensuring efficient coordination.

 By maintaining an active vulnerability management process, organizations can stay ahead of emerging threats and ensure long-term security resilience.

+This completes the first full lifecycle of the Vulnerability Management Program, from initial policy creation through remediation and validation.